Torres del Paine W Trek: Popular and Pristine

-Adventure seeking holiday-goers from around the world flock to Chile to trek one of the three famous Torres del Paine Treks.
-Amongst the three trekking routes in the Torres del Paine National Park - the W trek, the O trek, and the Q trek, the Torres del Paine W trek is the most sought-after.
+While Chile offers plenty of things to do, adventure-seeking holiday-goers from around the world flock to Chilean Patagonia to complete the Torres del Paine Treks.
+Amongst the three trekking routes in the Torres del Paine National Park — the W trek, the O trek, and the Q trek, the Torres del Paine W trek is the most sought-after.

-Also known as the W circuit, the trek is popular for the up-close view of Los Torres; the iconic rock formations for which the park is famous.
+Also known as the W circuit, the trek is popular for the up-close view of Las Torres; the iconic rock formations for which the park is famous.
 It also offers spectacular views of glaciers and skyscraping mountains.
-The fact that all these sights is packed into a relatively short and easy trek compared to the other two, contributes to the W Trek’s attractiveness.
+The fact that all these sights is packed into a relatively short and easy trek compared to the other two, contributes to the Torres del Paine W Trek’s attractiveness.

 - Difficulty: Medium.
-This trek requires a certain level of physical fitness and athleticism.
-There are steep areas and certain sections of the trail that are more challenging than others, however you do not have to be in professional-athlete-like shape to successfully complete the trek.
+The W trail requires a certain level of physical fitness and athleticism.
+There are steep areas and certain sections of the trail that are more challenging than others, however, you do not have to be in professional-athlete-like shape to successfully complete the trek.

 - Trek duration: 4 – 5 days.
 The total trek is roughly 60km.

 - Remoteness: Not Remote.
-The trails are wind through well preserved wilderness, but they’re clearly marked and accommodate plenty of hikers.
+The trails are wind through the well-preserved wilderness, but they’re clearly marked and accommodate plenty of hikers.
 There are several small supply stores, campgrounds, and infrastructures the entire length of the trail.

 - Best season: